yashshah035/TechM_Mobi-Comm-Portal/README.md

 4. Access the application at `http://localhost:4200`

-Note: replace '4200' with the port as you will see in the terminal.
+Note: replace '4200' with the port as you will see in your terminal.